MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 When you click this item, Visual Studio adds the `using System.Text` statement at the top of the *Program.cs* file, and the red squiggle disappears.
 (When you're not sure what a suggested fix will do, choose the **Preview changes** link on the right before applying the fix.)

 The preceding error is a common one that you usually fix by adding a new `using` statement to your code.
-Another common, similar error to this one is ```The type or namespace `Name` cannot be found.``` This error may indicate a missing assembly reference (right-click the project, choose **Add** > **Reference**), a misspelled name, or a missing library that you need to add using NuGet (right-click the project and choose **Manage NuGet Packages**).
+There are several common, similar errors to this one such as ```The type or namespace `Name` cannot be found.``` These kinds of errors may indicate a missing assembly reference (right-click the project, choose **Add** > **Reference**), a misspelled name, or a missing library that you need to add using NuGet (right-click the project and choose **Manage NuGet Packages**).

 ## Fix the errors and warnings